TriticeaeToolbox/PHGv2/accuracy/README.md

 ![PCA in PHG](https://github.com/TriticeaeToolbox/PHGv2/blob/main/cluster-snprelate/images/snprelate-90K-inPHG.png)

 **nearest genetic distance for each accession** - Look at each accession from 90K inPHG and finding the nearest accession in PHG.
-Almost all accessions are closest to "Wendy", so this does not explain differences in accuracy

 **accession not in the PHG PCA** - merge notinPHG accessions with PHG accessions then PCA.
 The clusters for notinPHG are a little more spread out